isomerpages/moe-corporationpri/index.md

   - infopic:
       title: CPS50 well-wishes and memories
       id: infopic
-      description: Share your well-wishes and memories with us at
+      description: Corporation Primary School turns 50 this year!
+We can't wait to celebrate this milestone with all of you!
+Share your well-wishes and memories with us at
       button: https://go.gov.sg/cps50
       url: https://go.gov.sg/cps50
       image: /images/Homepage/Share_your_well_wishes_and_memories.jpg